CMV mononucleosis; Cytomegalovirus; CMV; Human cytomegalovirus; HCMV

 Infection with CMV is very common.
 The infection is spread by:

-Most people come into contact with CMV in their lifetime.
-But usually, it's people with a weakened immune system, such as those with HIV/AIDS, who become ill from CMV infection.
-Some otherwise healthy people with CMV infection develop a mononucleosis-like syndrome.
+Most people come into contact with CMV in their lifetime, often early in life.
+But usually, people with a weakened immune system, such as those with HIV/AIDS, become ill from CMV infection.
+Some otherwise healthy people with CMV infection develop mononucleosis-like symptoms.

 CMV is a type of herpes virus.
-All herpes viruses remain in your body for the rest of your life after infection.
+Similar to all herpes viruses, CMV remains in your body for the rest of your life after infection.
 If your immune system becomes weakened in the future, this virus may have the chance to reactivate, causing symptoms.

 Many people are exposed to CMV early in life, but do not realize it because they have no symptoms, or they have mild symptoms that resemble the common cold or flu.
 These may include: